Paternal age effect: Epigenetic changes

 The production of sperm cells involves DNA methylation, an epigenetic process that regulates the expression of genes.
 Improper genomic imprinting and other errors sometimes occur during this process, which can affect the expression of genes related to certain disorders, increasing the offspring's susceptibility.
 The frequency of these errors appears to increase with age.
 This could explain the association between paternal age and schizophrenia.; Paternal age affects offspring's behavior, possibly via an epigenetic mechanism recruiting a transcriptional repressor REST.

 Semen

-A 2001 review on variation in semen quality and fertility by male age concluded that older men had lower semen volume, lower sperm motility, and a decreased percent of normal sperm.
+A 2001 review on variation in semen quality and fertility by male age concluded that older men had lower semen volume, lower sperm motility, a decreased percent of normal sperm, as well as decreased pregnancy rates, increased time to pregnancy, and increased infertility at a given point in time.
+When controlling for the age of the female partner, comparisons between men under 30 and men over 50 found relative decreases in pregnancy rates between 23% and 38%.

 A 2014 review indicated that increasing male age is associated with declines in many semen traits, including semen volume and percentage motility.
 However, this review also found that sperm concentration did not decline as male age increased.

 X-linked effects

 Some classify the paternal age effect as one of two different types.
 One effect is directly related to advanced paternal age and autosomal mutations in the offspring.
-The other effect is an indirect effect in relation to mutations on the X chromosome which are passed to daughters who are then at risk for having sons with X-linked diseases.
+The other effect is an indirect effect related to mutations on the X chromosome which are passed to daughters who are then at risk for having sons with X-linked diseases.